wzychla/OldMusicBox.EIH.Client/README.md

 The SAML2 is based on the [OldMusicBox.SAML2](https://github.com/wzychla/OldMusicBox.Saml2) and my ultimate goal is to have a single SAML2 stack where the cryptography is abstracted so that you can switch between the Base Class Library that does RSA and BouncyCastle if you also need ECDSA.

 Still, the most difficult part of the implementation is the encrypted assertion decryption.
-The Centralny Ośrodek Informatyki publishes a source code of a Java decryptor.
+The COI (*Centralny Ośrodek Informatyki*) publishes a source code of a Java decryptor.
 The core part of their decryptor uses few different Java packages.
 The tricky part here was then to rewrite the Java code to .NET - it was fairly straightforward to rewrite the BouncyCastle code, however it was not that easy to rewrite the **org.apache.xml.security.encryption.XMLCipher** code.